-Management engages Mercer (Canada) Limited ("Mercer") to complete a risk assessment of AltaGas' compensation programs and policies every two years.
+Management engages Mercer (Canada) Limited ("Mercer") to complete an annual risk assessment of AltaGas' compensation programs and policies.
 Mercer reviews the compensation programs individually and holistically to assess any risks inherent in the design or the application of the programs.
-Following its review in 2021, Mercer concluded that AltaGas' risk mitigation policies were in-line with market best practices and did not identify any significant risks that were likely to have a material adverse impact on the company.
-No changes were made to the programs or policies in 2022.
+Following its review in 2023, Mercer concluded that AltaGas' risk mitigation policies were in-line with market best practices and did not identify any material risks arising from AltaGas' current or proposed compensation policies that were reasonably likely to have a material adverse impact on the company.